 Le Marais in Paris is far more than a list of things to do.
 These suggestions will get you started but turn left when everyone else is going right.
 The Marais district is the ultimate place to make your own Parisian discoveries.

-2. Have A Picnic At Place Des Vosges
+2. Best Things To Do In Le Marais: Picnic At Place Des Vosges

-3. Le Marais In Paris: Enter The House Of Victor Hugo
+3. Le Marais In Paris: See Victor Hugo’s House

 Victor Hugo lived at #6 which is the only house in Place des Vosges open to the public.
 Wander through this museum and see where Hugo wrote the Hunchback of Notre Dame and part of Les Miserables.

-The upstairs windows provide a lovely view over Places des Vosges.
+The upstairs windows provide a lovely view over Place des Vosges.